NovakJakub7/matrix-operations/README.md

 Creates a matrix and allocates an array for matrix elements.
 - 'rows': number of rows
 - 'cols': number of columns
-- returns a pointer to the created matrix
+- returns a pointer to the created matrix or NULL if error occurred

 **matrix\* create_zero_matrix(int rows, int cols);** Creates a zero matrix.
 - 'rows': number of rows
 - 'cols': number of columns
-- returns a pointer to the created matrix
+- returns a pointer to the created matrix or NULL if error occurred

 **matrix\* create_unit_matrix(int rows, int cols);** Creates a unit matrix.
 - 'rows': number of rows
 - 'cols': number of columns
-- returns a pointer to the created matrix
+- returns a pointer to the created matrix or NULL if error occurred

 **void destroy_matrix(matrix\* mat)**
 Frees memory allocated for matrix.